A pseudoexponentiation-like structure on the algebraic numbers: The construction

 \subsection{Axioms for $\oQ_{E}$}

-Our goal is to build an exponential field $\oQ_{E}$ as similar as possible to pseudoexponentiation, without the axiom (SP).
-Clearly, we want, and actually can, keep the trivial properties of $\C_{\exp}$ as they are.
-The axiom (CCP) doesn't even need to be mentioned, as $\oQ$ is countable, even if reformulated as ``the exponential-algebraic closure of a finite set is countable'' which would be more sensible in this case.
-The only axiom that requires some change is (SEC).
+Our goal is to build an exponential field $\oQ_{E}$ as similar as possible to pseudoexponentiation, but clearly without the axiom (SP).
+We definitely want, and actually we can, keep the trivial properties of $\C_{\exp}$ as they are.
+Moreover, the axiom (CCP) doesn't even need to be mentioned, as $\oQ$ itself is countable.
+The only axiom that requires some changes is (SEC), as it requires the points $(\overline{z},E(\overline{z}))$ to be ``generic'', and in particular of transcendence degree more than zero, which is not possible in $\oQ$.

-The axiom (SEC) is a special form of existential closure adapted to the presence of (SP) and to Hrushovski's amalgamation: if a system of equations and inequations in $K_{E}$ has a solution in some ``strong kernel preserving extension'', than it has already a solution in $K_{E}$.
-The ``strong'' part is due to the presence of (SP), so in our case we just drop it, and we ask that if a system of equations has a solution in some kernel preserving extension of $\oQ_{E}$, then it has a solution in $\oQ_{E}$.
+The axiom (SEC) is a special form of existential closure adapted to the presence of (SP) and to Hrushovski's amalgamation: if a system of equations and inequations in $K_{E}$ has a solution in some ``strong kernel preserving extension'', than it has already a solution in $K_{E}$, plus a genericity assumption.
+For our purpose, we shall require that if a system of equations has a solution in some kernel preserving extension of $\oQ_{E}$, then it has a solution in $\oQ_{E}$.
+We drop genericity, and we simplify the discussion by also dropping the word ``strong'', which is due to the presence of (SP) and it is therefore irrelevant four our purposes.